wasm-signatures/design/README.md

 1. `v={}`
 2. Compute a rolling hash from the beginning, append its output to `v` everytime a marker is crossed
 3. Immediately return an error if `v` is not a prefix of `m`
-4. Check that the signature is valid for `m`
+4. Check that the signature is valid for `m`.

 An existing signature section should be skipped when computing the rolling hash.

 **Adding a part `pn+1`, signed with a different key:**

-1. A signature mark is added before the additional sections
+1. A marker is added before the additional sections
-2. A new signature entry is appended
+2. A new signature entry is appended.

-Example of a previously signed module, on top of which an additional part, signed with another key, are added:
+Updated signature section of an already signed module, on top of which an additional part, signed with another key, is appended:

 |                                                     |                        |                |
 | --------------------------------------------------- | ---------------------- | -------------- |
 | `m = H(p1) || H(p1 || p2) || … || H(p1 || … || pn)` | _(optional)_ `key id`  | `Sign(k, m)`   |
 | `m’ = H(p1 || … || pn || pn+1)`                     | _(optional)_ `key id'` | `Sign(k', m')` |

-*Note: In the simplified notation above, the signature marks have been omitted from the hash computation.
+*Note: In the simplified notation above, the markers have been omitted from the hash computation.
 But these sections should actually be included like other sections.*

 Reusing a key doesn’t require an additional row, only an update of `m` and the signature.